mitre-public/boogie/boogie-xml/README.md

 Heliport tables (`TRMH`/`SUPPH`) and other unsupported tables are omitted.
 Source values without a mapped XML field are retained in notes where applicable.
 These converters are test helpers.

+For terminal procedures, altitude-description codes determine the constraint: `B` uses altitude 1 as the upper bound and altitude 2 as the lower bound; `C` uses altitude 2 as the lower bound.
+Flight levels are converted to feet and keep their flight-level flag.

+The first terminal speed limit becomes an XML at-or-below limit in knots only when it has no altitude qualifier and its aircraft type is absent or `A` (all aircraft).
+Qualified first limits and any second speed limit are retained in notes with their aircraft and altitude qualifiers.
+For cycle 2601, 31,037 first speed limits produce 31,004 XML speed limits; the remaining 33 are aircraft-qualified and stay in notes.

 DAFIF airway directions are merged using a graph keyed by airway identifier and waypoint identifier/country.
 Overlapping forward and reverse segments share one XML leg; one-way segments carry forward/backward restrictions relative to the output sequence.
 Equal altitude limits are emitted once, while different